rhdtownsend/gyre/doc/source/user-guide/understanding-grids/spatial-grids.rst

    w_{\rm ctr} | \chi_{\rm r} | > 1

-where :math:`\chi` is the eigenvalue from the local analysis (see the :ref:`wave-criterion` section) corresponding to the solution that remains well-behaved at the origin, and :math:`w_{\rm ctr}` is a user-definable weighting parameter.
+where :math:`\chi` is the eigenvalue from the local analysis (see the :ref:`spatial-grids-mech` section) corresponding to the solution that remains well-behaved at the origin, and :math:`w_{\rm ctr}` is a user-definable weighting parameter.
 The first criterion causes refinement if the subinterval is in a propagation zone, and the second